Background on GENUKI's approach

-GENUKI has always therefore had special records on churches and a gazetteer.
-Some of information is automatically extracted and used in the main GENUKI place pages.
+GENUKI's core virtual library has supporting sets of information on churches and on the specific geography of locations in a gazetteer .
+Some of the information is automatically extracted and used in the main GENUKI place pages.
+The location information supports the linkages between the 4 level hierarchy of place and real geographic relationships.
 In addition the individual records can be searched and browsed directly.

 Most genealogists need to search church registers to find the baptism/marriage/burial record of an elusive ancestor.
 But which churches?
 Sometimes that's straightforward enough, but often we find ourselves researching unfamiliar parts of the country.
 Some places don't seem to appear under the place-name expected, maybe because of a simple change of name, maybe because large town now was once a hamlet and the area you're looking for appears under the name of an ancient parish.
 A parish may take its name from what is now just an obscure hamlet that you never have heard of.

 In addition to Church of England parish churches there are non-conformist chapels.
-Even quite small villages once had two - or even three - different 'flavours' of Methodist chapel; and occasionally at least one Baptist chapel too!
+Even quite small villages once had two - or even three - different 'flavours' of Methodist chapel; one Congregationalist chapel (in Wales); and occasionally at least one Baptist chapel too!
 Now there is often not much trace of any of them.

-The GENUKI Church Database Project started as a simple list of the parishes that were in existence in about 1837 But this is now being greatly expanded to become a complete list of churches (and cemeteries) in the British Isles, together with a lot more information about those individual churches.
-You can start a search here and items from the database also appear in the parish pages.
+The Churches Directory started life as the GENUKI Church Database Project with the aim of producing a simple list of the parishes that were in existence in about 1837.
+But this is now being greatly expanded to become a complete list of churches (and cemeteries) in the British Isles, together with a lot more information about those individual churches.
+You can start a search here and items from the directory also appear in the parish pages.

 The Genuki gazetteer holds the geographic co-ordinates of the location for a particular place name.
 These include not only the counties and parishes but also many smaller places within the parishes.
 This enables us to show the location on the dynamic maps and also perform the searches for "nearby places".